Bridge Schools Trust has three tiers of governance.

-There are three tiers of governance for the Trust.
-The top two tiers – Members and the Board of Trustees – are required by the Articles of Association.
+The Members and the Board of Trustees are required by the Article of Association.

-Members – guard the values and ethos of the Trust; and monitor the activities of the Trust to ensure it is providing best value for parents, children and the wider community.
+The Members guard the values and ethos of the Trust; and monitor the activities of the Trust to ensure it is providing best value for children, parents, and the wider community.

-Trustees – set the strategic direction for the Trust; hold the Trust to account for its outcomes for students; and oversee the work of the executive officers.
+The Trustees set the strategic direction for the Trust; hold the Trust to account for the outcomes of children and oversees the work of the executive officers.

 Maria has over 15 years of governance experience – Finance & Personnel, wellbeing and safeguarding, standards and curriculum.
 She is a former Chair of large primary school.
 Has experience in early years’ development and education, strategic development, planning and management.